morphium/morphium.github.com/_posts/2012-01-28-trip-to-nanking.markdown

 <object width="480" height="360"><param name="movie" value="http://www.youtube.com/v/YJwtk7fDqhA?version=3&amp;hl=en_US"></param><param name="allowFullScreen" value="true"></param><param name="allowscriptaccess" value="always"></param><embed src="http://www.youtube.com/v/YJwtk7fDqhA?version=3&amp;hl=en_US" type="application/x-shockwave-flash" width="480" height="360" allowscriptaccess="always" allowfullscreen="true"></embed></object>
 ------
-Also, on the last night in Nanjing, we met some great people from UK in our hostel, which is located, by the way, near Confucius Temple.
+Also, the last night in Nanjing, we met some great people from UK in our hostel, which is located, by the way, near Confucius Temple.
 After playing some drinking games, we headed to a bar at Nanjing 1912 area.
 Our new friend demonstrated us her talent of bargaining with a bar manager and we got really amazing deal.
 Later they gave us 6 more bottles of beer for free o_O.

 Well, and certainly, here are some photos from our trip:
 [Nanjing 2012 trip](http://www.dropbox.com/gallery/47588428/1/Nanjing?h=31cc2b)